rdhelli/CarND-Behavioral-Cloning-P3/writeup_report.md

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][image5]

 #### 3.3.
 Creation of the Training Set & Training Process
 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover once it inevitably starts drifting to the sides of the track.
+These images show what a recovery looks like:

 ![alt text][image7]

-Etc ....
+![alt text][image8]
+![alt text][image9]

+To augment the data sat, I also flipped images and angles thinking that this would eliminate the left turn bias, arising from the directionality of the track.
+For example, here is an image that has then been flipped:

+![alt text][image10]
+![alt text][image11]

+I used the translated images and corrected steering angles described before to eliminate the bias towards straight driving.
+These images look as follows:

+![alt text][image12]
+![alt text][image13]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 48,216 number of data points.
+The preprocessing of the data includes the cropping, and normalizing of the images.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs turned out to be 3 as more epochs did not improve the validation accuracy.